Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage: Methodology

-\subsubsection{BLAST Algorithm with Source Selection}
+\subsection{BLAST Algorithm with Source Selection}

+When the informative set $\mathcal{A}$ is unknown, posterior inference must be carried out jointly over both the regression parameters and the latent source inclusion indicators.
+This introduces an additional layer of uncertainty relative to the oracle setting, as the model must explore different candidate subsets of informative studies during sampling.
+Consequently, we extend the Metropolis-within-Gibbs sampler described in Algorithm~\ref{algAknown} to incorporate updates of the binary inclusion vector $\boldsymbol{\gamma}$.

-Algorithm~\ref{algAunknown} presents our Gibbs sampling procedure for obtaining posterior inference on the target regression coefficients when \(\mathcal{A}\) is unknown.
-As with Algorithm~\ref{algAknown}, the explicit parameter expressions for the posterior conditional distributions are provided in online Appendix A. Although most of their underlying machinery is similar, there are several key differences to note between Algorithm~\ref{algAunknown} and Algorithm~\ref{algAknown}.
+Algorithm~\ref{algAunknown} presents our Metropolis-within-Gibbs sampling procedure for obtaining posterior inference on the target regression coefficients when \(\mathcal{A}\) is unknown.
+Although most of the underlying sampling machinery is similar, there are several key differences to note between Algorithm~\ref{algAunknown} and Algorithm~\ref{algAknown}.

-The first distinction is that in Algorithm~\ref{algAunknown}, regression parameters corresponding to noninformative sources are sampled.
-Sampling these parameters follows the same normal conjugacy, and adds minimal computational complexity.

-The second, most critical difference is that each iteration of the Gibbs sampler in Algorithm~\ref{algAunknown} includes a ``source study selection step'' in which posterior inclusion probabilities are computed sequentially for each source study.
-This yields an updated \(\boldsymbol{\gamma}\) vector at every iteration, dynamically redefining the partition of source studies into informative and noninformative subsets.
-In the source study selection step, conditional posterior inclusion probabilities are computed to assess the compatibility of each source with the target.
-These probabilities are derived by evaluating the marginal likelihood, obtained by integrating out $\bm{w}^{(\mathcal{A})}$, $\bm{w}^{(\bar{\mathcal{A}})}$, $\bm\delta$, and the corresponding error variance parameters.
-This integration avoids the need to condition on high-dimensional parameters while accounting for their uncertainty.